Henri-Hoyez/Style_Transfer/README.md

 ## Find the best combinations

-A script display a matrix with all the results
+A script display a matrix with all the results according to the different styles

 ![photo](https://github.com/Henri-Hoyez/Style_Transfer/blob/master/results/Image1.png)